 Psalm 134 – The LORD Bless You from Zion

-This is the last of the series of fifteen Psalms with the title, A Song of Ascents.
-It is a call to the priests and Levites of the temple to continue their service of praise, with the answer of a blessing from those servants to the people.
+This is the last of the series of fifteen psalms with the title A Song of Ascents.
+It is a call to the priests and Levites of the temple to continue their service of praise, with the answer of a blessing back to the people.

 Charles Spurgeon suggested that the scene was of pilgrims departing Jerusalem in the darkness of early morning, calling out to the priests and Levites who stood watch at the temple.
-The pilgrims then receive the blessing spoken to them by those same servants.
+The pilgrims then receive the blessing spoken back to them.

 A. The blessing pronounced unto the LORD.

 1. (1) A call for servants to bless the LORD.

 Who by night stand in the house of the LORD!

 a.
 Behold, bless the LORD: As in several other places in the Book of Psalms, this does not mean to bless in the sense that a greater bestows a blessing on a lesser.
 God is infinitely greater than man, and man could never give a blessing to God.
 The idea is that it blesses and honors God when His creatures praise Him and thank Him appropriately.